uncle-barchen/ruqmoi/ruqmoi.md

  ... we look Above where the Dome of Heaven Sparkles a light blue ...

-Fox: You are the Shepherd of the Stars, the Keeper of the Paths of Sun, Moon, and Clouds.
+Fox: You are the Shepherd of the Clouds, the Keeper of the Paths of Sun, Moon, and Stars.

 Bärchen: May we stand before you in Justice.